-The perfect game-day snack, with a tangy twist.
-This Pulled Pork Sliders recipe includes a bright Marionberry Mojito Sauce using frozen Oregon blackberries.
-These sliders are #winning every time!
+This Pulled Pork Sliders recipe is the perfect game-day snack, with a tangy twist!
+It includes a bright Marionberry Mojito Sauce made using frozen Oregon blackberries.
+These slider sandwiches are a winner every time!

 Pulled Pork Sliders with Marionberry Mojito Sauce